 Since 1997, it has been possible to complete a postgraduate degree, Doctor of Fine Arts (DFA), at the Finnish Academy of Fine Arts.

-Doctoral Students of the Academy of Fine Arts
+Doctoral students of the Academy of Fine Arts and their research topics

 Eija-Liisa Ahtila: Screen Surface and Narrative Space: Narration and Construction of Meaning in Moving Image Installations (Valkokankaan pinta ja kertova tila: kerronta ja merkityksen rakentaminen liikkuvan kuvan installaatioissa).